 The first thing I look for is where the avocado was grown, and if it’s not from California I almost never buy it.
-Here in 2018 we get imports from Mexico, Chile, and Peru.
+We get imports from Mexico, Chile, Peru, and a few other countries.
 None of these imports ever taste as good as California avocados.
-None, ever.
-There are myriad causes, including transportation distance, time in cold storage, and growing climate.
-Look for stickers on the fruit that say California or USA (which means California because there’s nowhere else in the country that grows Hass avocados).
+There are myriad reasons, including transportation distance, time in cold storage, and poor handling.
+It’s not that good avocados are not grown in these other countries; it’s only that in the U.S. we rarely get good avocados from these places.

-Buy avocados that are green and hard, unripe
+Buy avocados that are green and hard

-Secondly, I look for fruit that is green and hard, unripe.
+Secondly, I look for fruit that is unripe.
+It should be green and hard.
 You know what people do to avocados on the store shelf.
 I’m sure you don’t do it, but you’ve seen people do it.

 Every poke of their finger tips causes bruising and rotting.
-Only you can’t tell because the skin of Hass fruit usually turns black as it ripens, the same color as the bruising they’re causing.
+Only you can’t tell because the skin of Hass avocado fruit usually turns black as it ripens, the same color as the bruising they’re causing.